 Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

-You need to make sure that the person you put in charge of your kid is capable and experienced.
+It is essential that the person you put in charge of your child is capable and experienced.
 They need to be a great fit for your family, and have a great personality too!

-A good babysitter can make life much easier for you and fun for your kids.
-But a bad babysitter can sometimes be more trouble than they're worth!
+A good babysitter can make life much easier for you as well as a fun experience for your children.
+A bad babysitter, however can sometimes be more trouble than they're worth!

 Finding the right babysitter can be hard.
 That's why you need a list of interview questions to test your sitter and make sure they will measure up to your expectations.